jecrespo/Analizador-de-Red-SENTRON-PAC3200/README.md

 Open the file config.py and follow the instructions to add the parameters of your database and of your multimeters.
 You can add more than one multimeter.

+Now, you can run the main.py file, and the project is working.

+### Task scheduler

+Now, we are going to schedule the python script.
+If you are on Windows, we have the tool Task Scheduler.

+1. Open the tool, and in the right select "New task".
+2. Write some name and description.
+3. Add new trigger, in here:
+   1. Choose "One time".
+   2. In advanced configuration, set "repeat each" with the interval you want.
+For example, 10 minutes.
+   3. Set "during" in "indifinitely".
+4. Add new action, in here:
+   1. Set "start new program".
+   2. In program or script, select the executable of Python.
+If you have virtual env, select the executable of the venv, if not, select the global.
+   3. In arguments, add the path to the main.py file.
+Add the path within "".
+For example, "C:\Users\User\Documents\SENTRON-PAC3200-Datalog\main.py".
+5. Save all and acept.

+The script will be executed automatically thanks to the task scheduler.
+As long as the PC is turned on, the script will be running in the background, saving the information from the multimeters.

 ## Links

 Multimeter: https://w5.siemens.com/spain/web/es/ic/building_technologies/sp_baja_tension/analizadores_sentron/SENTRONPAC3200/Pages/PAC3200.aspx